Garrett04/garrett04.github.io/README.md

-# All my projects in one repository
+# Welcome to my repo!

+CodecademyProjects consists of all the codecademy projects.

+PortfolioProjects consists of all the portfolio projects from Codecademy.

+Have a Good Day! :grin: